newdigate/teensy-gfx-controls/README.md

 # teensy graphics controls

-A user-interface library for 16-bit color gfx displays.
+A user-interface library for 16-bit color tft displays.
 (Work in progress)

 * using [newdigate/teensy-gfx](https://github.com/newdigate/teensy-gfx), which is based on
   * [adafruit gfx library](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview)